 Most Valuable Baseball Cards 2000s: Honorable Mentions

-Clayton Kershaw 2006 Bowman Chrome Draft (Buy on eBay)
+Clayton Kershaw 2006 Bowman Chrome Draft (Check Price)

 He’s one of the greatest pitchers of all time and certainly THE greatest pitcher of his generation.
 Despite the epic playoff disappointments.
 Perhaps that and the general attitude of collectors not showing as much love to pitchers is why this card didn’t make our top 3.
 However, if you get one of the rarer Refractors you have a card that can easily be worth more than $5,000.
 Get the elusive Gold Refractor Autograph in 10-grade condition and that price rises to over $10,000.